Training and Facilitation Schools and Educational Institutions

-Sidney has been offering District-wide level training on Restorative Justice Practices for 4 years for Portland Pubilc Schools.
-The Restorative Justice Practice training series is built on taking a school building and/or school team from the Introduction to RJ with Restorative Justice for teams, to grade level specific training on circles with Community building circles for Jr. High/high school & Community building circles for Elementary teachers.
-The school teams can then come to the Harm & Conflict training and our Re-entry & Conferencing training.
+For the past five years, Sidney has offered training and facilitation in Restorative Justice Practices to school and educational institutions at all levels.
+The Restorative Justice (RJ) Practice training series centers on taking an educational team from the introduction to RJ with Restorative Justice for Teams, to grade level specific training in circles with Community Building Circles for Jr. High/high school and Community Building Circles for Elementary Teachers.
+These school teams can then come to the Harm & Conflict Training and our Re-entry & Conferencing Training.

 What does it mean for the body of Christ (The Church), to build up a strong community?
 Most of us think that we have already done a good job of building community, but have we?
 The theory of building community may seem like an easy task for some, but if we are building true inclusive community, then why is the most segregated day of the week Sunday?
 The work of building true community begins with us taking a collective look at ourselves as a church community and notice what is missing?